 This house is all that remains of the old Gallia Iron Furnace.
 Located at bend in the road where OH 233 joins the CH & D Railroad bed, the old house is still occupied.
 An old photo from the Jackson Telegraph News tells us, the house originally was built in Wellston, OH dismantled, hauled on the train to Gallia and there rebuilt.

 Backstory and Context

 Gallia Iron Furnace was located at Gallia, Gallia County, OH where OH 233 and the C H & D Railroad met.
-It was one of the furnaces operated by John Campbell and company.
-Campbell was noted for his support fo the Underground Railroad and Gallia Furnace was one of the stations (known places of support) on the underground.
+It was one of the furnaces operated by John Campbell and Company.
+Campbell was noted for his support for the Underground Railroad and Gallia Furnace was one of the stations (known places of support) on the underground.
 This "mangers house" is unique because Gallia was the only iron furnace that had a "black" superintendent.
-James Stewart and his family have been identified as "conductors" for the Underground Railroad This house was originally built in Wellston, OH, dismantled, moved on the CH & D Railroad to Gallia and reassembled.
-Gallia was one several furnaces near the site called Poke Patch, a free Black community located near the junction of Lawrence, Gallia and Jackson counties that provided many workers.
+Superintendent James Stewart and his family have also been identified as "conductors" for the Underground Railroad This house was originally built in Wellston, OH, dismantled, moved on the CH & D Railroad to Gallia and reassembled.

 Siebert, Wilbur H.: "The Underground Railroad from Slavery to Freedom"